Gustatory Sweating (Frey's Syndrome)

-Gustatory sweating can also occur for no known reason (idiopathic) or related to another medical condition ("secondary hyperhidrosis" due to conditions such as diabetes, cluster headaches, Parkinson's, and facial herpes zoster or shingles).
+Gustatory sweating or Frey's can also occur for no known reason (idiopathic) or related to another medical condition ("secondary hyperhidrosis" due to conditions such as diabetes, cluster headaches, Parkinson's, and facial herpes zoster or shingles).
 In these cases, the sweating is often experienced on both sides of the face and particularly on the temples, forehead, cheeks, neck, and/or chest, as well as around the lips.
 Redness and sweating may appear when an affected person eats, sees, thinks about, or talks about foods.

 If you suffer from gustatory sweating, the first step is to try and figure out why.
 Your primary care physician can help you begin this process with a physical exam and thorough medical history.
 He or she may refer you to specialists if necessary.

 Be sure to tell your doctor when and how much you sweat – Do some foods cause more problems than others?
 Where do you sweat?
 How much?
 How upset does this sweating make you?
 How does it affect your life and your relationships (at home and at work)?
 Do you sweat elsewhere on your body and at other times?
 Do you have other medical conditions?
 Have you ever had parotid surgery or mumps?